pyOpenSci/handbook/community/github/continuous-integration.md

 1. **Enable pre-commit.ci** on your repository through the [pre-commit.ci website](https://pre-commit.ci/).
-2. The bot will automatically run checks and apply fixes on pull requests.
+2. The pre-commit.ci bot will automatically run checks and apply fixes on pull requests.
 3. Review the bot's output and ensure all checks pass before merging your code.

 This approach ensures that all contributions meet our pyOpenSci code and